bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Position Relative</h4>

-The relative value for the position property is very similar to that of the static value.
+<p>The relative value for the position property is very similar to that of
+the static value.
 The primary difference is that the relative value accepts the box offset properties top, right, bottom, and left.
-These box offset properties allow the element to be precisely positioned, shifting the element from its default position in any direction.
+These box offset properties allow the element to be precisely positioned, shifting the element from its default position in any direction.</p>

 <h4>How Box Offset Properties Work</h4>

-The box offset properties, top, right, bottom, and left, specify how elements may be positioned, and in which direction.
-These offset properties only work on elements with a relative, absolute, or fixed positioning value.
+<p>The box offset properties, top, right, bottom, and left, specify how
+elements may be positioned, and in which direction.
+These offset properties only work on elements with a relative, absolute, or fixed positioning value.</p>

-For relatively positioned elements, these properties specify how an element should be moved from its default position.
+<p>For relatively positioned elements, these properties specify how an
+element should be moved from its default position.
 For example, using a top value of 20px on a relatively positioned element will push the element 20 pixels down from where it was originally placed.
-Switching the top value to -20px will instead pull the element 20 pixels up from where it was originally placed.
+Switching the top value to -20px will instead pull the element 20 pixels up from where it was originally placed.</p>

-For elements using absolute or fixed positioning these properties specify the distance between the element and the edges of its parent element.
+<p>For elements using absolute or fixed positioning these properties
+specify the distance between the element and the edges of its parent element.
 For example, using a top value of 20px on an absolutely positioned element will push the element 20 pixels down from the top of its relatively positioned parent.
-Switching the top value to -20px will then pull the element 20 pixels up from the top of its relatively positioned parent.
+Switching the top value to -20px will then pull the element 20 pixels up from the top of its relatively positioned parent.</p>

-While the relative position does accept box offset properties the element still remains in the normal, or static, flow of the page.
+<p>While the relative position does accept box offset properties the
+element still remains in the normal, or static, flow of the page.
 In this case other elements will not impede on where the relatively positioned element was originally placed.
-Additionally, the relatively positioned element may overlap, or underlap, other elements without moving them from their default position.
+Additionally, the relatively positioned element may overlap, or underlap, other elements without moving them from their default position.</p>

-In the demonstration below you will notice that the elements are still stacked on top of one another, however they are shifted from their default positions according to their individual box offset property values.
+<p>In the demonstration below you will notice that the elements are still
+stacked on top of one another, however they are shifted from their default positions according to their individual box offset property values.
 These values cause the boxes to overlap one another, yet do not push each other in different directions.
-When an element is positioned relatively the surrounding elements will observe the relatively positioned elements default position.
+When an element is positioned relatively the surrounding elements will observe the relatively positioned elements default position.</p>

 <h4>HTML</h4>